-What is a Drywall and Ceiling Tile Installer?
+What Does it Take to Be a Drywall and Ceiling Tile Installer?

 - Apply cement to backs of tiles and press tiles into place, aligning them with layout marks or joints of previously laid tile.